-It is recommended that tThe City should continue to evaluates safety and streetscape improvements for various unique conditions in the street network such as the connections between wide and narrow streets and a unique "dog-leg" turn on San Antonio Street that momentarily requires traversing the wrong way on the one-way LBJ Drive.
+The City should continue to evaluate safety and streetscape improvements for various unique conditions in the street network such as the connections between wide and narrow streets and a unique "dog-leg" turn on San Antonio Street.
 Improvements to these intersections shown below can increase safety for all modes while contributing to Downtown placemaking.